yojimbo87/minotaur/README.md

 		server: httpServer
 	});

-	// new session connects to the minotaur server minotaur.on("connect", function(session) {
+	// new client connects to the minotaur server minotaur.on("connect", function(client) {

-		// new client is connected within this session
+		// client receives a message
-		// this is for example new opened tab in the browser session.on("clientConnect", function(clientID) {
+		client.on("message", function(data) {
 			...
 		});

-		// client within this session is disconnected session.on("clientDisconnect", function(clientID) {
-			...
-		});

-		// session receives a message
-		session.on("message", function(message) {
-			...
-		});

-		// session is disconnected from server
+		// client is disconnected from the minotaur server client.on("disconnect", function(reason) {
-		session.on("disconnect", function() {
 			...
 		});
 	});